PGBSNH19/dataatkomst/strategy_quiztime.md

 - Code first

-## Quiz time, 13:00 at teams
+## Quiz time, 13:00 at Teams

-On in the group hosts the quiz
+One in the group hosts the quiz.

+**IMPORTANT** Use your user Github username as name in the quiz, eg: `skjohansen` as you points will be used in the individual points!

 After quiz give points to the other groups, look for

 - Difficulty (too easy is bad :), try to find a sweet spot )
 - Originality
 - Key topics

+Post the points in a PM to Stephan in Discord, on the format: ```[YOUR TEAM NUMBER];[NUMBER OF TEAM GETTING VOTE];[VOTE]```

+Example:

+You are part of team 9 and are about to vote for team 10, you which to give the vote 3.
+In that case you send the following PM: ```9;10;3```

+## After the quiz

+Log into Kahoot, click on Reports in the top.
+Klick on download to get the results as a xlsx file.

+Send Stephan the results on email.